JuneStepp/OneLauncher/README.md

 building like venv, conda, or virtualenv.

 - Python (3.2+)
-- qtpy (Can be installed with pip)
-- PyQt5 (Can be installed with pip)
+- PySide2 (Can be installed with pip)
 - qdarkstyle (Can be installed with pip)
 - pkg_resources (Comes with setuptools.
 You probably have it, but it can be installed with pip)
 - keyring (Can be installed with pip)